Aaron Jones Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Aaron Jones Player Prop Bets for NFL Week 6 - Green Bay vs. Chicago

-There will be player props available for Aaron Jones before he hits the field for NFL action on Sunday at 1:00 PM ET live on FOX.
-NFC North opponents meet in Week 6 when Jones and the Green Bay Packers (4-1) take the field against the Chicago Bears (3-2) at Soldier Field in Chicago, Illinois.
+Sportsbooks have posted plenty of player prop bets for Sunday's NFL action, including for Aaron Jones, who takes to the field at 1:00 PM ET broadcast on FOX.
+NFC North rivals meet in Week 6 when Jones and the Green Bay Packers (4-1) hit the field against the Chicago Bears (3-2) at Soldier Field in Chicago, Illinois.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.